milaserebriakova/cv/CV.md

 - Hiking

 ## Employment History
+### ITLabRealty, Apr 2023 - present
+#### Technical Writer

+Working on new external and internal documentation resources for a product.

+Examples of the working tasks I have on the project:

+- User documentation review, update and development: [https://docs.bnmap.pro/](docs.bnmap.pro);
+- Internal technical documentation review, update and development.

+Working stack:
+- Markdown
+- Git, Gitlab
+- Yandex Tracker
+- Miro

 ### Diasoft, Nov 2021 - Dec 2022
 #### Technical Writer

 While working in a cross-functional team in Diasoft I am enrolled on a joint development project with a bank.

-Examples of the working tasks I have on the project:
+Examples of the working tasks I had on the project:

 - Technical documentation development, such as: administrator guides, technical specifications on functions etc.;
 - Knowledge base management (Confluence, Git): making sure the documentation exists, it is full, correct and up to date;